Frank Lampard at Man City: A perfect purple patch from out of the blue

-When Frank Lampard signed for Manchester City at the age of 36, few expected the midfielder to be anything more than an ambassador.
+When Frank Lampard left Chelsea for Manchester City at the age of 36 in 2014, few expected the England international to be anything more than an ambassador.
 He was much more than that.

 In the Sheikh Mansour era, Man City’s record with free transfers has been nothing short of erratic.

 During the 2009-10 season, for example, the club brought in three players for nothing: third-choice keeper Stuart Taylor (28), veteran Brazilian wing-back Sylvinho (35) and former Arsenal captain Patrick Vieira (33).

 Unsurprisingly, none had a profound impact on the pitch.
 In fact, the only important consequence of those deals was Vieira’s conversion to a ‘Football Development Executive’ upon hanging up his boots.

 But if an ageing Vieira had seemed like an odd signing, the Frenchman’s retirement coincided with an even stranger piece of Bosman business.